 A fourth workshop was held in Edinburgh, Scotland on June 27, 2007 at the Dependable Systems and Networks conference.
 The focus of the workshop was on “Assurance Cases for Security – The Metrics Challenge.”

-Assurance cases for security provide a structured and reviewable set of artifacts that make it possible to demonstrate to interested parties that the system’s security requirements have been met to a reasonable degree of certainty.
+Assurance cases for security provide a structured and reviewable set of artifacts that make it possible to demonstrate to interested parties that the system’s security requirements have been met to a reasonable degree of certainty.10 Moreover, the creation of an assurance case can help in the planning and conduct of development.
+The process of maintaining an assurance case can help to identify new security issues that may arise when changes are made to the system.
+Developing and maintaining security cases throughout the system development life cycle is an emerging area of best practice for systems with critical security requirements.

 A key difference between arguing security and arguing other dependability attributes of a system is the presence of an intelligent adversary.
 Intelligent adversaries do not follow predictions; rather they try to “attack where you least expect.”
 Having an intelligent adversary implies that security threats will evolve and adapt.
 This means that a security case developed today may have its assumptions unexpectedly violated, or its strength may not be adequate to protect against the attack of tomorrow.
 This suggests that security assurance cases will need to be revisited more frequently than assurance cases for safety, reliability, or other dependability properties.